Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_2_fairness_definitions.md

 ---

-**📝 Section Summary:** This section guides leadership through the strategic decision of selecting appropriate fairness definitions based on business context, legal requirements, and stakeholder priorities.
+**📝 Section Summary:** This section guides through the strategic decision of selecting appropriate fairness definitions based on business context, legal requirements, and stakeholder priorities.

 **⏭️ Next Action:** Proceed to [Section 3: Identifying Where Bias Comes From](./section-3-bias-sources.md) to learn how to systematically identify potential sources of bias in your AI systems.